-Rhode Island has its own overtime laws in addition to federal FLSA requirements.
+Rhode Island layers its own overtime rules on top of the federal FLSA baseline.

 $15.00